The Wall – Track By Track

 The search for a long version of Comfortably Numb with extended guitar solo and how the track almost wasn’t on Pink Floyd The Wall.

-The entire first verse and refrain were cut from “The Show Must Go On”.
-The missing verse was finally released on the live version of The Wall.
+An entire verse was cut from “The Show Must Go On”.
+People at the shows got to hear it years before was finally released on the The Wall live album.

 This side 4 cut “In The Flesh” is a reprise of the album’s opening track.
 Much of what was cut from the first part was also cut from this track as well.